Brought to you by the owner of PAFootballNews.com

 High School Coaches, there is even a section for you!
 You will be able to give your own evaluation of your players so colleges can hear from their coach.

 We’ll have professional evaluations from:

 Mark Ross: high school football coach at Freedom HS for 3 years and 5 years at Hopewell.
 Mark played his college ball at Geneva from 1983 to 1987.
+His experience in high school football dates back to when his father was a coach at Hopewell HS.
 Mark will be handling evaluations in the the Pittsburgh and surrounding area.

 follow us on Twitter: @KeystoneRecruit